pinkpixel-dev/MCPollinations/README.md

 2. If you start the MCP server manually from a specific directory, images will be saved there by default.

 3. If Claude Desktop launches the MCP server automatically, images will be saved in Claude Desktop's working directory (typically in an application data folder).

+**💡 Windows Users**: For reliable file saving on Windows, use absolute paths in your MCP configuration instead of relative paths (e.g., `C:\Users\YourName\Pictures\MCPollinations` instead of `./mcpollinations-output`).
+Relative paths may not resolve as expected depending on the working directory context.

 ### Finding Your Generated Images